 The maximum exposure to credit risk for each class of financial instruments is the carrying amount of that class of financial instruments presented on the Statements of Financial Position which comprise mainly trade receivables, and cash balances placed with banks.
 As at the reporting date, the Group has no significant concentration of credit risks.
-As at 31 December 2023 and 31 December 2022, majority of the trade receivables were backed by bankers'/insurance guarantees and/or deposits from tenants.
+The Trust's exposure to credit risk arises primarily from loan due from a subsidiary.
+As at 31 December 2024 and 31 December 2023, majority of the trade receivables were backed by bankers'/insurance guarantees and/or deposits from tenants.